bucko909/powerpod/README.md

 ## Pretending to be a PowerPod

 Get two cp210x USB adapters and loop one into the other.
 Run Isaac on a machine with one end, and `simulator.py` on the other.
-You'll need to set some globals that I've brutally sanitised out of the source code (`INITIAL_PROFILE` and `INITIAL_RIDE`, though you can just code out the latter and probably use a load of 0s as the former).

 I've been using this to test my understanding of the protocol.
 I've been testing by plugging both USB adaptors in locally and showing one to `simulator.py` and the other to Isaac running in VirtualBox.